DataAcctLisa/github-slideshow/_posts/0000-01-02-DataAcctLisa.md

-add
 ---
 layout: slide
-title: "welcome to our second slide"
+title: "Welcome to our second slide!"
-"hello world"
+---
 Your text
-Use the left arrow to go back
+Use the left arrow to go back!